joppuyo/WordPress-Simple-History/docs.md

 ## Top features

-* GUI flood protection, count all failed logins to unknown users as the same occasions, to prevent log being flooded with login/hack attempts (note: whats the "real" log wordy termy for this?)
+* GUI flood protection: to prevent the graphical log being flooded with repeated events of the same type, for example login/hack attempts, the GUI will only show the latest event, but with a link to the other events.
+This makes it more easy for you to see other events in the log, events that could have been "stuck" between all the other events otherwise.
 * Made for users
   * With it's good looking GUI this plugin is not only useful for developers or admins.
   * Also, each log entry is tailered to give you the most needed information, no more, no less